 If you’ve ever struggled with the relationship between science and faith, this is your chance to get it answered by the experts!
 From AI and space to the Care for Our Common Home, faith and reason can not only coexist within each of us, but both can serve as a foundation for how we understand our world.

-This workshop will be recorded on Saturday, May 31, 2025 from 10:00am – 11:00am at McKenna Hall 216.
+This workshop was recorded on Saturday, May 31, 2025.

 Dr. Chris Baglow leads the Science & Religion Initiative through creating programs, courses, talks, and publications that bring the Catholic faith and modern science into dialogue.
 His work is the culmination of 20 years of faith and science scholarship, publication and educational program creation, as well as a lengthy career in Catholic theological education spanning high-school, undergraduate, graduate and seminary teaching.
 In his seven years as Director, SRI has seen major growth, reaching thousands of Catholic leaders and educators from diocesan offices and parishes, but above all science and religion teachers from Catholic high schools, supported by three successive grants from the John Templeton Foundation.
 For this work, he was co-recipient of an Expanded Reason Award in Teaching from the Universidad Francisco de Vitoria (Madrid) and the Vatican Joseph Ratzinger Foundation (Rome) in 2018.